 - Desk Set (1957)

-A Spencer Tracy/Katherine Hepburn romantic comedy set in pre-Christmas days and comes to a climax at an iconic Christmas office party.
+A Spencer Tracy/Katherine Hepburn romantic comedy comes to a climax at a Christmas office party.
 Be careful or Katherine Hepburn's character will make you want to grow up to become a librarian.

 A Christmas Carol